claw-strophobic/dacapo/README.txt

 ====
 I'd really appreciate any feedback.
-Send an E-Mail (german or english) to claw <dot> strophobic <at> gmx <dot> de or visit the project-homepage at http://sourceforge.net/projects/dacapo-player where you can open a ticket (if you found a bug) or write a review or open open a discussion.
-Also, I'd welcome any translator, anybody who would create RPM- or DEB-Packages, as well as Windows-Installer.
+Send an E-Mail (german or english) to claw <dot> strophobic <at> gmx <dot> de or visit the project-homepage at https://github.com/claw-strophobic/dacapo Also, I'd welcome every deveolper who wants to contribute as well as translators.

 Introduction
 ============